containers/podman/docs/podman-run.1.md

 **--http-proxy**=*true|false*

-By default proxy environment variables are passed into the container if set for the podman process.
+By default proxy environment variables are passed into the container if set for the Podman process.
 This can be disabled by setting the `--http-proxy` option to `false`.
 The environment variables passed in include `http_proxy`, `https_proxy`, `ftp_proxy`, `no_proxy`, and also the upper case versions of those.
 This option is only needed when the host system must use a proxy but